-${ m TM285}$ -- Cannot specify a negative or non-numeric value ${\it value}$ for the ${\it option}$
+TM285 -- Cannot specify a negative or non-numeric value parameter for the partition_number

-The user specified a nonnumeric value, parameter, for a partition number, partition_number.
+The user specified a nonnumeric value, value, for a partition number, partition_number.
 Specify a numeric value for all partition numbers and reissue the command. - USER

 TM286 -- A volume description cannot begin with the '=' delimiter The user began the volume description with the = delimiter rather than with the internal volume identifier.
 Correct the volume description and reissue the command. - USER